torvalds/linux/Documentation/filesystems/iomap/design.rst

    ``IOMAP_NOWAIT`` is often set on behalf of ``IOCB_NOWAIT`` or ``RWF_NOWAIT``.

+ * ``IOMAP_DONTCACHE`` is set when the caller wishes to perform a buffered file I/O and would like the kernel to drop the pagecache after the I/O completes, if it isn't already being used by another thread.

 If it is necessary to read existing file contents from a `different
 <https://lore.kernel.org/all/20191008071527.29304-9-hch@lst.de/>`_
 device or address range on a device, the filesystem should return that